robotics-upo/hunav_sim/README.md

 * The navigation behavior defined by the user for each human agent is led by a configurable behavior tree.

-* Finally, a set of metrics for social navigation evaluation are provided (ongoing work).
+* Finally, a set of metrics for social navigation evaluation are provided.
 This set includes the metrics found in the literature plus some other ones.
 Moreover, the metrics computed can be easily configured and extended by the user.
+Further information is provided in the [hunav_evaluator](https://github.com/robotics-upo/hunav_sim/tree/master/hunav_evaluator)

 ## Steps to use HuNavSim with a robotic simulator

 The navigation behavior of the human agents spawned in a regular physics simulator can be controlled by HuNavSim.
-Therefore, HuNavSim can be "connected" to a popular simulators used in Robotics like Gazebo, Webots or Unity.
+Therefore, HuNavSim can be "connected" to a popular simulators used in Robotics like Gazebo, Webots, Morse or Unity.

 To do so, we must programme a ROS2 wrapper of the particular simulator.
 At each simulation step, the wrapper must collect the current state of the human agents and the robot (positions and velocities), and send them to HuNavSim.
 The HuNavSim controller will compute and return the next state of the agents.
 Finally, the wrapper must update the agents' state in the simulation.